topherschmidt/datasciencecoursera/ReadMe.md

 Data for train / test are formatted in the same way.
 For each train and test directory, there are 3 files used, subject, x, and y.
 These files can be joined by indexing the records by their respective position in the file.
 For example, row 1 of each file relates to row 1 of each corresponding file.
 The y file can be joined to the activity_label.txt file to find the actual name of the activity in question.

 The main data file, x, contains columns for the 561 features listed in the features.txt file.
-By indexing the column name, less the leading 'V' character, one my index the column name to the feature.txt file feature id.
+By indexing the column name, less the leading 'V' character, one may index the column name to the feature.txt file feature id.

 ## Analysis of processing